-Precautions

-The following precautions apply to components of the VEO Lateral Access & Interbody Fusion System.
+Precautions:

 Physicians using this device should have significant experience in spinal surgery, including spinal fusion procedures.
 Physicians should not independently use this device prior to participation in specific training on its use.

-- Surgical implants must never be reused.
+- Single use risk is limited to the utilization of all instrumentation labeled and marked single use, but used multiple times.
+Single use instrumentation is clearly labeled as single-use and should be used in the manner consistent to its labeling.
+Recleaning and re-use of single use instrumentation is not recommended.
+The re-use of single use devices has not been evaluated and therefore the manufacturer does not recommend reuse of items labeled for single use.
+Some single use devices contain areas that will be difficult to clean after use, which may inhibit re-sterilization.
+In addition, the function and integrity of single use devices may degrade after multiple uses and cannot be guaranteed to perform as intended. - Surgical implants must never be reused.
 An explanted implant should never be reimplanted.
-Even though a device appears undamaged, it may have small defects and internal stress patterns which may lead to early breakage. - Correct handling of the implant is extremely important, and it should always be handled with care during surgery.
+Even though a device appears undamaged, it may have small defects and internal stress patterns which may lead to early breakage. - Correct handling of the implant is extremely important.
 Contouring of this implant should not be done.
-The operating surgeon should avoid notching, scratching, or reverse bending of the implants.
-Alterations will produce defects in surface finish and internal stresses which may become the focal point for eventual breakage of the implant. - Postoperative instructions: Postoperative care and the patient's ability and willingness to follow instructions are among the most important aspects of successful bone healing.
+The operating surgeon should avoid notching, scratching or reverse bending of the implants.
+Alterations will produce defects in surface finish and internal stresses which may become the focal point for eventual breakage of the implant. - The HarrierTM Interbody Fusion System has not been evaluated for safety and compatibility in the MR environment.
+The HarrierTM Interbody Fusion System has not been tested for heating, migration, or image artifact in the MR environment.
+The safety of the HarrierTM Interbody Fusion System in the MR environment is unknown.
+Scanning a patient who has this device may result in patient injury. - Postoperative care and the patient's ability and willingness to follow instructions are among the most important aspects of successful bone healing.
 The patient must be made aware of the limitations of the implants.
-The patient should be encouraged to ambulate to tolerance as soon as possible after surgery and instructed to limit and restrict lifting and twisting motions and any type of sports participation until the bone is healed.
+The patient should be encouraged to ambulate to tolerance as soon as possible after surgery, and instructed to limit and restrict lifting and twisting motions and any type of sports participation until the bone is healed.
 The patient should understand that implants are not as strong as normal healthy bone and could loosen, bend and/or break if excessive demands are placed on it, especially in the absence of complete bone healing.
-Implants displaced or damaged by improper activities may experience migration to the devices and damage to nerves or blood vessels. - Postoperative external immobilization, i.e., bracing and/or casting is recommended, at the surgeon's discretion, as is a comprehensive postoperative core stabilization physical therapy program.
-Instructions to the patient to reduce stress on the implant(s) are an equally important component of the attempt to avoid the occurrence of clinical problems that may accompany fixation failure and delayed/non-union. - Based upon surgeon preference, neuromonitoring may optionally be used to map the psoas muscle (XL Pedicle Screw Probe).
-Refer to the VEO Lateral Access & Interbody Fusion System Surgical Technique Manual and the XL Pedicle Screw Probe manufacturer's instructions for usage details and instructions.
-Direct visualization is intended to allow neural monitoring to be optional.
+Implants displaced or damaged by improper activities may experience migration to the devices and damage to nerves or blood vessels. - Postoperative external immobilization, i.e. bracing and/or casting is recommended, at the surgeon's discretion, as is a comprehensive postoperative core stabilization physical therapy program.
+Instructions to the patient to reduce stress on the implant(s) are an equally important component of the attempt to avoid the occurrence of clinical problems that may accompany fixation failure and delayed/nonunion.

+Based upon surgeon preference, neuromonitoring may be used.